Golden Horseshoe: Economy

 Cities including Hamilton, Oshawa, Oakville, Whitby and Kitchener all contain major large-scale industrial production facilities, Hamilton being dominated by the steel industry and Oakville and Oshawa primarily in the automotive industry.
 Other significant automotive-production facilities also exist in Brampton, and St. Catharines.
 While manufacturing remains important to the economy of the region, the manufacturing sector has experienced a significant decline since 2000 as a result of unfavourable currency exchange rates, increasing energy costs, and reduced demand from the United States, which is by far the largest market for Ontario's goods.

-The Port of Hamilton and the Port of Toronto are the two largest seaports on Lake Ontario.
-The Welland Canal system handles tanker ship and recreational traffic through the Great Lakes.
+The Port of Hamilton and the Port of Toronto are the two largest inland ports on Lake Ontario.
+The Welland Canal system handles tanker ships and recreational traffic through the Great Lakes.
 Large rail and truck distribution facilities are located in Toronto, Vaughan and Brampton.
 Food processing is also a key ingredient in the economy.

-Niagara Falls has one of the world's largest per-capita tourist economies, benefiting from millions of tourists coming to see its majestic waterfalls, shop in its numerous stores, and visit its many attractions.
-The winemaking and fruit-growing industries of the Niagara Peninsula produce award-winning wines, which are beginning to attract attention around the world, in particular, the ice wine for which the region is known.
+Niagara Falls has one of the world's largest per-capita tourist economies, benefiting from millions of tourists coming to see its waterfalls, shop in its numerous stores, and visit its many attractions.
+The winemaking and fruit-growing industries of the Niagara Peninsula produce wines, in particular, the ice wine for which the region is known.